Our top ten weirdest phobias list.

 Some phobias are well known and understood but there exists some strange and unusual phobias.
 This list contains ten of the weirdest types of phobias.

 This is an irrational fear of bathing.
 This strange phobia can manifest in varying degrees of severity, from a fear of bathing or showering to a complete avoidance of all washing activities.
 People suffering from this disorder are likely to face stigma from society as they are perceived as unhygienic.
 Like most phobias, this one is linked to traumatic events in the past involving cleaning activities.
 If you have watched the horror film “Psycho” you may understand why a person may be averse to the idea of visiting the shower for a whole week after that.
 This phobia is more common among women and children.

 You can’t run out of superlatives to describe the current pope.
-Benedict XVI is just awesome, but if you suffer from papaphobia, you won’t want anything to do with this or any other pope.
+Pope Francis is just awesome!
+But if you suffer from papaphobia, you won’t want anything to do with this or any other pope.
 Papaphobia entails a pathological fear of the Roman Catholic papacy.
 Its causes are hard to pin down but psychologists describe it as resulting from a complex combination of genetics and past experiences.
 It is extremely rare.

 This involves the fear of the color yellow.
 Xanthophobic people are plagued by an overwhelming fear of anything yellow including yellow paint, the sun and daffodils.
 In some cases sufferers may even display a severe fear of the word yellow.
 Traumatic experiences with yellow objects or settings especially in childhood could cause this phobia to manifest itself.